TV chef James Martin reveals heartbreaking cancer diagnosis

 The accusation was made by a producer whilst filming James Martin's Spanish Adventure, where he reportedly 'berated' staff and even 'reduced them to tears'.

-Now the chef has confirmed that he has undergone surgery, which took place two days before Christmas when filming had finished.
+Now the chef, who was brought up near Malton, has confirmed that he has undergone surgery, which took place two days before Christmas when filming had finished.

 James Martin reveals cancer diagnosis